24/7 FREE CONSULTATIONS

 Absence or Concealment

 Pennsylvania law protects you if the other party tries to avoid your claims.
-For example, if you are injured, and the person leaves the state for more than four months before you can file your claim, the time they were gone does not count against the statute of limitations.
+For example, if you are injured, and the person leaves the state for more than four months before you can file your claim, the time they were gone doesn’t count against the statute of limitations.
 This also applies if someone tries to avoid you by staying in the state but hides using a false name.

 Determining When the Statute of Limitations Begins and Ends